openstack/cinder-specs/specs/newton/async-volume-migration.rst

 Performance Impact
 ------------------

-As we know, driver assisted migration is mostly more efficent than host copy, assuming that there is no read-through along with the migration.
+As we know, driver assisted migration is mostly more efficient than host copy, assuming that there is no read-through along with the migration.

 If we attach the migrating volume and do read-through operations on the